RaspAP/raspap-webgui/README.md

 ```
 2. Set the WiFi country in raspi-config's **Localisation Options**: `sudo raspi-config`

-3. If you have a Raspberry Pi without an onboard WiFi chipset, the [**Edimax Wireless 802.11b/g/n nano USB adapter**](https://www.edimax.com/edimax/merchandise/merchandise_detail/data/edimax/global/wireless_adapters_n150/ew-7811un) is an excellent option – it's small, cheap and has good driver support.
+3. If you have a device without an onboard WiFi chipset, the [**Edimax Wireless 802.11b/g/n nano USB adapter**](https://www.edimax.com/edimax/merchandise/merchandise_detail/data/edimax/global/wireless_adapters_n150/ew-7811un) is an excellent option – it's small, cheap and has good driver support.

 With the prerequisites done, you can proceed with either the Quick installer or Manual installation steps below.

 ## Quick installer
-Install RaspAP from your RaspberryPi's shell prompt:
+Install RaspAP from your device's shell prompt:
 ```sh
 curl -sL https://install.raspap.com | bash
 ```